epicentre-msf/repicentre/README.md

 General contribution guidelines.
 ----------------------------------------------------------------------------------------------------
-This is a collaborative coding repository with a live prodocution branch.
+This is a collaborative coding repository with a live production branch.
 To avoid messiness and possible downstream merge conflicts, we are using a scrum-esque style of development where new ideas are developed through an issue > branch > pull request pathway.
 Bellow is a quick explanation of what that process looks like, but TLDR:
 1. Identify an issue you want to work on
 2. Make a branch named after **and associated** with that issue
 3. Use that branch (and only that branch) to work on that issue (and only that issue)